 A float pod session is also the perfect spa-like environment in San Antonio to learn new information.
 There are no distractions from the body or external stimuli, setting the mind up to absorb information more deeply and retain it more completely.
 Students have used the deep “theta” state of relaxation produced in the isolation cabin to enhance memorization and language learning, as well as support hypnosis and visualization techniques.

-Whatever your reason, once you experience floatation therapy, you will want to make it a regular part of your health, wellness, and performance regimen.
+Whatever your reason, once you experience floatation therapy, you will want to make floating in our tanks a regular part of your health, wellness, and performance regimen.

 Floating is all about achieving a relaxed state.
 Avoiding or reducing things that increase nervousness or anxiety will help improve your experience.

 Try to avoid or reduce caffeine, alcohol and drug intake in the 24 hours leading up to your session.

 Eat a light meal 60 – 90 minutes prior to your session.

 Avoid shaving or waxing as freshly shaved skin can lead to irritation.

 We recommend arriving 10-15 minutes prior to your session start time.